euruko2012/call-for-proposals/Piotr_Sarnacki-Ok_tests_should_be_fast_now_what/README.md

 There is a huge movement in Ruby community going towards (or maybe getting back to) fast isolated unit tests.
 Using such approach may be a big success or a big fail for a project, depending on how well is it executed.
 Ok, so you decided that you want to try it and make your tests fast.
 What to do now?

+In this talk I will try to show you how to write fast tests, do not create brittle test suite, don't write useless integration tests and basically stay sane in the process.

 ## Piotr Sarnacki

 Ruby and rails programmer from Poland, [Rails core commiter](http://contributors.rubyonrails.org/contributors/piotr-sarnacki/commits), open source enthusiast.